MaxVerheyen/jekyll-theme-chirpy/tabs/about.md

 # MIT License
 ---

 I'm a proficient Front-End developer that loves using SASS to compile and create beautiful layouts.
 I can easily adapt to any CSS framework required.
-Even though I definetly have an eye for design, and know how to use some basic Photoshop and ILlustrator features, I would not go so far as to consider myself a designer.
+Even though I definetly have an eye for design, and know how to use some basic Photoshop and Illustrator, I would not go so far as to consider myself a designer.

 After a 3 months internship and 6 months of learning as a junior developer at Calibrate I have acquired some knowledge about Drupal site building, theming, module development and site administration.